Characterisation of individual gates using twirling circuits: Acknowledgments

 \section{Acknowledgments}

-I acknowledge support from the Natural Sciences and Engineering Research Council of Canada and the Government of Alberta.
-The author is grateful to Dr.\ Hubert de~Guise for helpful discussions.
+We acknowledge support from the Natural Sciences and Engineering Research Council of Canada, the Government of Alberta, project DeQHOST APVV-22-0570, and project QUAS VEGA 2/0164/25.
+The author is grateful to Dr.\ Hubert de~Guise and Dr.\ M\'ario Ziman for comments on the manuscript and helpful discussions.
+We also thank the anonymous referees who identified many issues in a previous version of this manuscript.